 IINE’s bilingual social workers advocate for each child as they navigate federal reunification guidelines, and are responsible for visiting the child in their new home in the U.S. IINE staff provide the reunited family with referrals to attorneys, schools, libraries, museums, health facilities, food banks, crisis hotlines, and other resources tailored both to the family’s local community and any needs or interests that may have been identified.
 Depending on the individual child’s situation, a case manager may also help develop a stress management plan, work out a family safety plan with both the child and the sponsor, and discuss family support strategies with the sponsor.

-Despite her own literacy issues, his aunt organized a system of sticky notes and folders to keep Carlos’ medical, legal, and educational papers carefully organized.
+Despite her own literacy issues, his aunt organized a system to keep Carlos’s medical, legal, and educational papers carefully organized.
 She also dutifully brought him to the court dates to arrange his immigration status, ultimately helping Carlos to secure Special Immigrant Juvenile status.

 Now 21 years old, Carlos has graduated high school and supports himself with a manufacturing job.
 He’s cheerful and optimistic, is far more confident in English, and continues to learn.
 He also continues to dream.
 “I would like to see myself in five or six years as a nurse or a veterinarian,” Carlos says.